-This project explored the extent to which AR could provide a lifeline to the theatre and live entertainment industries.
-Nexus Studios, collaborating with StoryFutures reimagined William Shakespeare’s The Tempest in AR to find out.
+This project explored the extent to which AR could provide a lifeline to the theatre and live entertainment industries during the coronavirus pandemic.
+Nexus Studios, collaborating with StoryFutures reimagined William Shakespeare’s The Tempest in AR to find out what could be done.

 Audiences are granted unprecedented access to change sets and manipulate scenes by adapting the lighting or interacting with the environment as well as getting up close and personal with characters as the performance is happening.